thephpleague/period/docs/5.0/upgrading.md

 - a string in a specific DateInterval format
 - a string convertible into a DateInterval object via its `createFromDateString` named constructor

-In version `5.x` to avoid some subtil and/or hard to debug issue and by taking advantage of the type the duration can only accept the following types:
+In version `5.x` to avoid hard to debug issues and by taking advantage of union type the duration can only accept the following types:

 - a `DateInterval` object